top of page

 1. The Pace of Change Has Outrun Human Capacity

 And they’re right.
-The current volume and velocity of change creates:
+The current volume and velocity of change create:

-• and a sense that “this too shall pass”, which undermines commitment
+• A sense that “this too shall pass,” which undermines commitment

 2. Organisations Are Transforming on Paper...
 But Not in Practice